smffraser/Jotto/README.md

 # Jotto

-Jotto is a word-guessing game similar to MineSweeper.
+Jotto is a word-guessing game similar to MasterMind.
 A player has a number of guesses and gets information based on their previous guesses.

 Design Specs:
 GUI using the Model-View-Controller design pattern.